-For the Annual Meeting of Stockholders to be held on September 21, 2021
+For the Annual Meeting of Stockholders to be held on September 30, 2022

-This Proxy Statement is being furnished to holders of shares of common stock, \$0.001 par value per share, of Synthetic Biologics, Inc., a Nevada corporation ("we," us," or the "Company"), in connection with the solicitation of proxies on behalf of our Board of Directors (the "Board of Directors") for use at our 2021 Annual Meeting of Stockholders to be held on September 21, 2021 at 9:30 a.m.
-(Eastern Time), at the offices of the Company, 9605 Medical Center Drive, Suite 270, Rockville, Maryland 20850, and at any adjournment or postponement of our 2021 Annual Meeting of Stockholders.
-The purpose of the 2021 Annual Meeting of Stockholders and the matters to be acted on are stated in the accompanying Notice of 2021 Annual Meeting of Stockholders.
-The Board of Directors knows of no other business that will come before the 2021 Annual Meeting of Stockholders.
+This Proxy Statement is being furnished to holders of shares of common stock, \$0.001 par value per share (the "Common Stock"), Series C Convertible Preferred Stock, par value \$0.001 per share (the "Series C Convertible Preferred Stock") and/or Series D Convertible Preferred Stock, par value \$0.001 per share (the "Series D Convertible Preferred Stock") of Synthetic Biologics, Inc., a Nevada corporation ("we," us," or the "Company"), in connection with the solicitation of proxies on behalf of our Board of Directors (the "Board of Directors") for use at our 2022 Annual Meeting of Stockholders to be held on September 30, 2022 at 9:30 a.m.
+(Eastern Time), at the offices of the Company, 9605 Medical Center Drive, Suite 270, Rockville, Maryland 20850, and at any adjournment or postponement of our 2022 Annual Meeting of Stockholders (the "2022 Annual Meeting of Stockholders").
+The purpose of the 2022 Annual Meeting of Stockholders.
+The Board of Directors knows of no other business that will come before the 2022 Annual Meeting of Stockholders.

-The Notice of our 2021 Annual Meeting of Stockholders, this Proxy Statement, and a proxy card, together with our Annual Report on Form 10-K for the year ended December 31, 2020, are being mailed to our stockholders on or about August 20, 2021.
+The Notice of our 2022 Annual Meeting of Stockholders, this Proxy Statement, and a proxy card, together with our Annual Report on Form 10-K for the year ended December 31, 2021, are being mailed to our stockholders on or about August 22, 2022.
 Such annual report, which includes our audited financial statements, is not to be regarded as proxy solicitation material.
 We will bear the cost of our solicitation of proxies.
 The original solicitation of proxies by mail may be supplemented by personal interview, telephone, or facsimile by our directors, officers, or employees, who will receive no additional compensation for such services.
 Arrangements will be made with brokerage houses and other custodians, nominees, and fiduciaries for the forwarding of solicitation material to the beneficial owners of stock held by any such persons, and we will reimburse those custodians, nominees, and fiduciaries for the reasonable out-of-pocket expenses incurred by them in doing so.